Black farmers make up less than 1% of total U.S. farmers today, significantly less than there were more than a century ago.

 The first place to check is the Census of Agriculture, which is a complete count of U.S. farms and ranches.
 It is conducted every five years by the USDA National Agricultural Statistics Service.
 The most recent Census published in 2022.
 The data isn’t 100% representative because 39% of farmers did not complete the form.
 However, it is the most comprehensive data that exists.

-Where can I find farmer-led, food, or agriculture organizations fighting back against the government or providing direct help to Black producers?
+National farmer-led, food or agriculture organizations fighting back against the government or providing direct help to Black producers.
+(This is not an exhaustive list.)

 - Black Farmer Fund